fiorellapellerito/f1-norris-vs-piastri-analysis/README.md

 ## Future Work

-- Add corner-specific delta comparisons
+- Add corner-specific delta comparisons.
-- Build a Streamlit app version
+- Build a Streamlit app version.
-- Extend to other drivers and races (Monaco, Silverstone, etc.)
+- Extend to other drivers and races (Monaco, Silverstone, etc.).

 DISLCAIMER: McLaren Logo was used for illustrative/personal purposes only.